 A University of Exeter study, commissioned by the National Trust and a group of partners, identified suitable beaver habitats in Purbeck.
 We then talked with landowners, engaged with the local community and listened to a broad range of views.

 The feedback revealed widespread enthusiasm for bringing beavers back to Purbeck and helped to identify the measures needed to manage any potential impacts, steering us towards proposing a phased reintroduction plan.

 The site chosen to begin is Little Sea in Studland, picked because it is an area of optimal habitat surrounded by sea and dry heath, both inhospitable to beavers, so they are unlikely to spread easily.
-This means we can contain the new arrivals in a safe environment on a national nature reserve while we monitor their impact.
+This means the new arrivals will be in a safe environment on a national nature reserve while we monitor their impact.

-Should this be successful we would in time consider applying for a licence to carry out a second phase.
+Should a Little Sea reintroduction be successful we would in time consider applying for a licence to carry out a second phase.
 Phase two would involve us working with other landowners to return beavers across the Purbeck Heaths National Nature Reserve, with all the benefits to water quality and biodiversity that would bring.

-For more information on the Purbeck Beaver Project please contact Gen Crisford.
+For more information on the Purbeck Beaver Project or about how to get involved please contact Gen Crisford.

 - Beavers are a large rodent, best known for building dams in streams.
 The deeper, slow-moving pools they create protect the underwater entrances to their burrow or lodge and allow them to swim more easily.